Rhode Island Rent Increase Notice

 Lead Paint and Housing Code Requirements

-Rhode Island has strict lead paint regulations affecting rental properties:
+Rhode Island has strict lead paint regulations affecting rental properties.
+In particular, landlords should be aware of the following requirements before issuing any rent increase notice:

-• Lead paint disclosure requirements may affect rent increase procedures
+• Lead paint disclosure requirements that may affect rent increase procedures

 • Housing code compliance implications for increases